tommyku/blog3/content/preview/hide-docker-containers-behind-nginx-proxy.md

 nginx-proxy reads htpasswd files accroding to the virtual host's name.
 So use whatever domain name you're going to use for your docker container as the filename.

+<small>\* You may also consider adding `-B` for encryption using bcrypt,
+however your Nginx/OS may not be supporting that yet, for details see this [SO post](https://stackoverflow.com/questions/31833583/nginx-gives-an-internal-server-error-500-after-i-have-configured-basic-auth).</small>

 ### Spinning up a Nginx reverse proxy